 - 1. Yes in the protocol columns indicates that the command is supported and has the same functionality and command sequence as other commands marked Yes. - 2.
 Address bytes = 0.
 Dummy clock cycles = 0. - 3.
+Address bytes = 3.
 Dummy clock cycles default = 8. - 4.
 Address bytes = 3.
 Dummy clock cycles = 0. - 5.
 Address bytes = 3.
 Dummy clock cycles default = 8.
 Dummy clock cycles default = 10 (when quad SPI protocol is enabled).
 Dummy clock cycles is configurable by the user. - 6.
-When the device is in dual SPI protocol, the command can be entered with any of the three dual FAST READ or dual PROGRAM codes.
-The different codes enable compatibility between dual SPI and extended SPI protocols.
+When the device is in dual SPI protocol, the command can be entered with any of these three codes.
+The different codes enable compatibility between dual SPI and extended SPI protocols. - 7.
+When the device is in quad SPI protocol, the command can be entered with any of these three codes.
+The different codes enable compatibility between quad SPI and extended SPI protocols. - 8.
+The WRITE ENABLE command must be issued first before this command can be executed.